All the best ride-on types include:

 Mini Electric Bikes / Minibikes

-Similar to the Electric Motorbikes these are the same but miniaturized.
-These are not only for kids but these minibikes can be used by adults which make for fun times as you see a full-sized adult driving around on a mini motorcycle.
+Similar to the Electric Motorbikes, these are the same but miniaturized.
+These are not only for kids but these minibikes can be used by adults who make for fun times as you see a full-sized adult driving around on a mini motorcycle.

 Scooters are amazing to travel with as they fold up and are easy to carry.
 The batteries last a long time and they are really lightweight.